Early Life and Education

 Philanthropy

-Since 2015, Joseph and his wife Diane have donated over $15 million through their charitable trust to museums, colleges, and community centers.
+Joseph and his wife, Diane Steinberg, have donated over $15 million through their charitable trust to museums, colleges, and community centers since 2015.
+The Joseph S & Diane H Steinberg 1992 Charitable Trust focuses on supporting Brooklyn-based institutions, particularly those involved in culture, parks, and community services.